tukaianirban/sdk.go.common/log/README.md

 08-06-2024 23:30:05 [D] logger_test.go:TestPrint:13 this log contains debugging
 ```

-Note: To change the setting of `tracing`, the log module needs to be initialized once more, and thereby inferring the need for an application restart.
+Note: To change the setting of `tracing`, the log module needs to be re-initialized, and thereby inferring the need for an application restart.

-### Supported Methods
+## Upcoming features

-// todo
+- Support JSON-encoded logs with an extend-able setting.
+With a single optional setting in the log module, applications should be able to choose between emitting flat strings or JSON-encoded strings as content of the log messages.